ZIMBABYE – The Trip

 By plane.

-Harare International Airport has a number of international flights, mainly to other African countries.
+Harare International Airport has several international flights, mainly to other African countries.
 Air Zimbabwe has started operating the Harare – Johannesburg, Harare-Bulawayo, Harare-Victoria Falls, Bulawayo-Victoria Falls, Bulawayo-Johannesburg, Victoria Falls-Johannesburg routes and is currently the cheapest operator on those routes.
 However, a good option is to fly with South African Airways or Airlink via Johannesburg.

 SAA operates to quite a few European airports and has many flights to South Africa and other African destinations.
 When coming from South Africa you can also use the no-frills airline Kulula.com.
 KLM offers direct flights from Amsterdam to Harare or with a stopover in Lusaka/Nairobi.